gfwilliams/workshop-nodeconfeu2022/website.md

 ## Next steps?

-We've used Bangle.js here because it's easy to use, but now you can escape from the browser you can control all kinds of different things.
+* We've used Bangle.js here because it's easy to use, but now you can escape from the browser you can control all kinds of different things.
 There are a few bits of more tangible hardware at the front that you can experiment with!
+* You can push information to a website as well as pulling from it.
+You can use the same mechanisms to push information into a website - for example sensor data from Bangle.js/Puck.js/etc or even use the Web Bluetooth Advertising API to grab data from multiple sensors.